Theodoric of Freiberg: Career and early works

 After teaching in Freiberg for some time, he journeyed to Paris to study there between the years 1272 to 1274 (Gillispie 2008), although we do not know with whom he may have studied.
 In a book titled Treatise on the Intellect and the Intelligible translated by M.L.
 Fuhrer, Fuhrer writes that in the second part of a treatise Theodoric talks about a “solemn master” in Paris.
 Fuhrer goes on to say that Henry of Ghent was known as “doctor solemnis” by his students, but ultimately states that there can be no certainty that they actually met or knew each other.

 Theodoric then returned home to Germany for a while before coming back to Paris.
 Here he began his lectures on the Sentences in 1281 (Pasnau 2010).
 Exactly how long he remained in Paris in not clear, but it is agreed that he was made the prior of the Dominican convent in Würzburg around 1293 (Fuhrer 1992).
 Further sources indicate that he was appointed provincial of Teutonia in 1293 as well (Somerset, Fiona 1998).
 Theodoric was then “promoted” to the Provincial Superior for the province of Germany, the position previously held by Albert the Great (Pasnau 2010, Fuhrer 1992).
 Around the years 1296 and 1297 he was named “master of theology” in Paris, where he taught up to around 1300 (Teske 2008).
-Theodoric became one of the two Germans - the other being Abertus Magnus) - to earn this title of magister in the thirteenth century.
+Theodoric became one of the two Germans - the other being Albertus Magnus) - to earn this title of magister in the thirteenth century.
 Theodoric was also present for the general chapter of the Dominican order at Toulouse and his name appears in the general chapter of the order in Piacenza.
 The last position Theodoric was appointed to was Vicar provincial of Germany in 1310 (Gillispie 2008).
 His name does not appear in any kind of document after this time.